zengh100/PythonForKids/homework/001/README.md

 your task is to split them into corresponding data types.
 ## Your answer:
 - Variables that are of type int:
-- Variable that are of type float:
+- Variables that are of type float:
-- Variable that are of type str:
+- Variables that are of type str: